Godwinugo/alx-low_level_programming/README.md

-this is the actual directory that contains files on 0x06-pointers_arrays_strings
+this is my readme file that contains all the illustrations of the codes